Guitar-Sound-Processing/GSP/gsp_daisy/Effects.md

 ### <h3 id="efclvd">Level Detector:</h3>

 The Level Detector is not an “effect” but it is necessary for other effects.
 It is always active.
 Therefore it doesn’t have the switch *s*.
-The Level Detector measures the level of the input audio signal to drive the [LFFG](https://github.com/Guitar-Sound-Processing/GSP/blob/main/gsp_daisy/LFFG.md) when configured in ```LFO_LEVEL``` and ```LFO_REVERSE_LEVEL```, and, therefore, ```lvd``` doesn’t change the audio signal.
+The Level Detector measures the level of the input audio signal to drive the [LFFG](https://github.com/Guitar-Sound-Processing/GSP/blob/main/gsp_daisy/LFFG.md) when configured in ```LFO_LEVEL``` or ```LFO_REVERSE_LEVEL```, and, therefore, ```lvd``` doesn’t change the audio signal.
 However, the attack and release parameters can be user configured.
 See [LFFG specific documentation](https://github.com/Guitar-Sound-Processing/GSP/blob/main/gsp_daisy/Effects/LFFG/LFFG.pdf) and [Level Detector doc](https://github.com/Guitar-Sound-Processing/GSP/blob/main/gsp_daisy/Effects/Level_Detector/Level_Detector.pdf) for more information.

 	lvd atk_tm rel_tm
 		rel_tm 		– Attack time (milliseconds)